+April 2021

+www.mosaic-clubhouse.org/InformationHub

-October 2019 Help Booklet 4 of 4
+Help Booklet 4 of 5

 Driving Through The Storm

 Although a crisis might appear to come on suddenly without warning, there are many things you can do to prevent reaching this point of the journey.

 Recognising the warning signs, can help you take the necessary steps to aid you in your recovery.

 In doing so it can help you feel more confident, so if you do ever get to that roundabout you know what helps you to keep on track.

-As a parent, friend, partner or carer, there are many things you can do to help someone as they travel along this journey.
+As a parent, friend, partner or carer there are many things you can do to help someone as they travel along this journey.

 Road

 4. Healthy Eating, Exercise & Sleep (24-27)

-3. Distractions (18-23)
+Distractions (18-23)

 2. Warning Signs (Early) (10-17)

 1. What is a Mental Health Crisis & Causes (5-9)

 13. Down the Tunnel (How to Support) (74-75)

-14. Staying on Track (76-83)
+14. Staying on Track (76-89